Severe storms may pose a threat to solar eclipse viewers | KRDO

 (CNN) — Excited eclipse watchers, watch out: Weather could complicate attempts to see the epic astronomical phenomenon in parts of the Southwest.

+Farther east in Buffalo and Rochester, New York, cloud cover is expected to be between mostly cloudy and overcast — which will limit the viewing of the eclipse pretty significantly.

+Then there are the southern cities, which not only have clouds to worry about but also severe storms.

-There is a Level 2 of 5 risk for severe weather on Monday, potentially affecting those in the path of totality (where it’s possible to see the moon completely block out the sun) across much of Texas as well as parts of Oklahoma, Arkansas and Louisiana.
+There is a Level 2 of 5 risk for severe weather on Monday, potentially affecting those in the path of totality across much of Texas as well as parts of Oklahoma, Arkansas and Louisiana.

-The risk for severe weather overlaps with portions of the path of totality, including over Dallas.
+And there is a Level 3 of 5 risk for severe weather just outside of Dallas, Texas – in the path of totality – where thousands of people are expected to be watching the solar eclipse.

 The National Weather Service in Dallas is forecasting mostly cloudy skies during the eclipse, with scattered storms starting in the early evening.
 The severe weather is expected to move into the region after the eclipse, but could be hazardous to those traveling through the area.